I have decided that Condo living is not for me – or at least the condo I’m currently in isn’t.

-The Lock ‘n Go is available at Amazon for around $80.
+The Lock ‘n Go is available at Amazon or around $80.

 Landmann Northern Lights

 Not only does it look nice on its own as a yard ornament, but I can imagine building a small fire and sitting around it on chilly fall evenings.
 While there isn’t anything quite like a real fire pit, it’s not ideal for most small backyards.
 It would also be a lot easier to clean.

-I saw it at Amazon for less than $200.
+I saw it at Wayfair for less than $200.

-This stainless steel grill would rock any patio that has clean lines or any amount of polished stone.
+This grill would rock any patio that has clean lines or any amount of polished stone.
 It features a simple, but very eye-catching design.
 Very popular in European design circles.

 They apparently work well, too – which is a good thing when you look at the price tag.
 It has a fireproof porcelain bowl at the bottom with a stainless steel grid on which you place your charcoal.

 The best part?
 The whole thing will fit in your dishwasher.
 That’s worth the extra cash all by itself if you ask me.